 Stand-Up Meeting

-As we applied agile methodology, a stand-up meeting was conducted every day except a break day of week, informal and formal meetings.
+As we applied agile methodology, a stand-up meeting which is a short meeting of about 5 minutes was conducted almost every day.
 Stand-up meetings ask everyone to report their daily progress and problems encountered, which helps the team finish tasks and handle issues and problems in time.
-Daily stand-up pushed us to keep pace with the overall progress and finish tasks on time.
-This also allows every member to have a global view of the project.
+This also allows every member to have a global view of the project and keep pace with the overall progress.
 During the Spring Festival, stand-up functions well in keeping everyone learning React and related knowledge.

 Task Assignment – GitHub